christodoulos/christodoulos.github.io/content/posts/ntuadt/index.md

 #### Creating a Debian service

-In order to install Orion as a Debian service, we have to create a file in the appropriate system directory.
+In order to install Orion as a Debian service, we have to create a user and a file in the appropriate system directory.

 ```
+$ sudo useradd -M orion
+$ sudo usermod -L orion
 $ sudo vim /etc/systemd/system/contextBroker.service
 ```